Coronation Street sets

 The sets of the British ITV soap opera Coronation Street have undergone four major and several less significant changes since the first broadcast in December 1960.
 Originally entirely indoors, in 1968 the original wooden set was moved outside, and shortly afterwards reconstructed in brick.
 In 1982 the set was entirely rebuilt in a new location.
 The current set, brought into use in 2013, is based at the ITV Trafford Wharf Studios backlot, MediaCityUK in Trafford.

-It consists of early 20th-century terraced houses, with a public house, The Rovers Return, at one end, and a corner shop at the other.
+It consists of early 20th-century red brick terraced houses (typical of the type found in towns and cities in the north of England), with a public house, The Rovers Return, at one end, and a corner shop at the other.
 The other side of the street consists of a factory, two shop units, a garage and three semi-detached houses, all appearing to have been constructed in the late 1980s.

 1960–1982

 From 1960 until 1968, the complete set of Coronation Street (house interiors and exteriors) was erected inside one of Granada Television's studios in central Manchester, with the houses reduced to three-quarters scale.
 This small set was awkward for the actors, who had to walk more slowly than normal to appear in scale with the houses.
-There are a number of reasons for the use of an indoor studio; the main one being that the infancy of production techniques at the time did not allow easy recording and editing of sequences filmed in different locations.
+There are a number of reasons for the use of an indoor studio, the main one being that the infancy of production techniques at the time did not allow easy recording and editing of sequences filmed in different locations.
 It was not until 1967 that editing techniques had improved enough to allow Coronation Street to be filmed on separate interior and exterior sets.

 The studios were not big enough for the entire street to be erected at once, so it was split into two halves.
 The pavements and cobbled street were painted onto the studio floor.
 Despite the limitations of the cramped studio set, some complex and dramatic scenes were filmed there.
 These include the collapse of number 7 in 1965, and two years later, a special effects-laden storyline involving a train crash; the viewers did not know if stalwart Ena Sharples was dead under the rubble.

 In 1967, Granada Television made the decision to build an outside set.
 This new set was built on some old railway sidings near Granada Studios, and coincided with a storyline of the demolition of Elliston's raincoat factory and the Mission Hall, and the subsequent building of maisonettes opposite the terrace.